 Net-zero emissions by 2050?
 The financial sector is an integral part of the solution to combat climate action.
 In the Paris Agreement, we learned that one of the long-term goals in resolving climate change is “to make all financial flows consistent with a pathway towards low-emissions, climate-resilient development.”

 Ultimately, major financial institutions, even private sector banks, must accomplish net-zero emissions by 2050.
 And reduce emissions by 50% by 2030.

 Still, the shift of larger banks to align with the Paris Agreement has yet to happen.
 With such an eager and undoubtedly challenging mission of climate action, let’s look at how banks can advance their commitment to net-zero emissions.

 But first, let’s talk about the Net-Zero Banking Alliance and the Glasgow Financial Alliance for Net Zero (GFANZ).

-In aligning with the Paris Agreement, the UN assembled the Net-Zero Banking alliance and brought banks from across the globe in committing to net-zero emissions by 2050.
+In aligning with the Paris Agreement, the UN assembled the Net-Zero Banking alliance and brought banks from across the globe to commit to net-zero emissions by 2050.

 With 90 banks involved, the industry-led alliance was co-launched in April 2021 with an immense aim in mind.
-To be the catalyst to support and implement decarbonization strategies and create an international framework that would boost the economy shift towards net-zero emissions.
+To be the catalyst to support and implement decarbonization strategies and create an international framework that would boost the economic shift toward net-zero emissions.